Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: TCP Hijacking with Encrypted Frame

-\textbf{Network Scanning.} The attacker first prepares the TCP hijacking attack from two aspects, \ie obtaining the <MAC, IP> address pair of the victim and identifying the Wi-Fi channel used by the victim.
+\textbf{Identifying Victim.} The attacker first prepares the TCP hijacking attack from two aspects, \ie obtaining the $<MAC, IP>$ address pair of the victim and identifying the Wi-Fi channel used by the victim.
 The attacker actively sends ARP requests in the WLAN to detect other alive supplicants (\ie the potential victim clients of our TCP hijacking attack).
 By observing the ARP responses, the attacker can learn the victim's MAC address and IP address.
 With the victim's MAC address, the attacker sniffs encrypted frames in the Wi-Fi channel and filters the victim's frames based on address 1 (or address 2) in the 802.11 MAC header (see Figure~\ref{fig:1}).
 If the Wi-Fi network supports multiple accessed Wi-Fi channels, the attacker scans all Wi-Fi channels to identify the specific channel used by the victim.
 Subsequently, the attacker intercepts encrypted frames within the target Wi-Fi channel and filters out the victim's frames.

-\textbf{Detecting TCP Connections.} With intercepting and analyzing the victim's encrypted frames, the attacker can identify the victim's TCP connections.
-A TCP connection is recognized by four elements, \ie [client IP address, client port number, server IP address, server port number].
-Typically, the server IP address and server port number are publicly known to the attacker~\cite{tolley2021blind, cao2016off}.
-The attacker needs to infer the client's IP address and port number.
+\textbf{Detecting TCP Connections.} With intercepting and analyzing the victim's encrypted frames, the attacker can identify the victim's TCP connections. \zq{Typically, the attacker focus on detecting TCP connections between the victim and popular servers~\cite{tolley2021blind, cao2016off, yangexploiting}, such as servers of famous websites.} A TCP connection is recognized by four elements, \ie [client IP address, client port number, server IP address, server port number]. \zq{The attacker can probe the server's IP address (e.g., using ``dig example.com") and access the server to determine the server's port number.} Subsequently, the attacker needs to infer the client's IP address and port number.
 In our attack, the client IP is obtained via ARP response.
-Thus, the only remaining element to determine is the client port number.
+Thus, the last remaining element to determine is the client port number.

 Given that a TCP connection was previously established by the legitimate user on a victim client using a source port \emph{p}, the attacker impersonates as the client and sends forged \synack packets to the server.
-As per the challenge \ack mechanism described in RFC 5961, if the forged \synack packet contains the same client port number \emph{p}, the server will respond with a challenge \ack to the client.
+As per the challenge \ack mechanism described in RFC 5961~\cite{rfc5961}, if the forged \synack packet contains the same client port number \emph{p}, the server will respond with a challenge \ack to the client.
 This challenge \ack packet will be encapsulated into a 68-byte encrypted frame and sniffed by the attacker, during transmission from the AP to the client.